FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Adjust command
 ++++++++++++++++

-Click the "Adjust" icon to enter the Adjust command editing interface
+Click the "Adjust" icon to enter the Adjust command editing interface.

 This command adaptively adjusts the posture of the welding torch for the scene of welding tracking.
 After recording the three corresponding posture points, add the posture adaptive adjustment command according to the actual direction of the robot's movement.
 See Robot Peripherals chapter for details.